SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 There are some popular -- yet false -- notions about what constitutes an effective training session and regimen.

 Let's take a closer look at these so you can understand what the science says.

-But first, let's consider the priority of setting aside some time for exercise.
+But first, let's consider the priority of setting aside _some time_ for exercise.

 ## Exercise is For Busy Baby Boomers, Like You

 The most common excuse for not exercising is lack of time.

 It is an excuse with which I empathize.
 After all, it is by the “unforgiving minute” as Kipling put it, that we measure out our lives and the things we value.
 And those that instruct exercise can prove just as busy and riddled with excuses as those of other professions.

+> Vitality is a cornerstone of a well-lived life.

 We spend a good deal of time sleeping.
 This is a biological necessity.
 And we spend an awful lot of time working.
 That’s why it’s important to find a productive purpose, a career, which we love.
 Life is severely diminished if all we have to look forward to each week are its weekends.